OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 | **SOAP Session Limit** | Always                                      | Provide the number of concurrent logins possible for the Helix ALM Server through the SOAP API.
 Refer to [Find SOAP Session Limit](#find-soap-session-limit) for more details. |
 | **Metadata Details**   | Always                                      | Provide the details regarding system/custom fields of the Workflow events.
 Refer to [Understanding JSON Input](#understanding-json-input) for more information. |

-If the system is deployed on HTTPS and a self-signed certificate is used, you will have to import the SSL Certificate to be able to access the system from OpsHub Integration Manager.
+If the system is deployed on HTTPS and a self-signed certificate is used, you will have to import the SSL Certificate to be able to access the system from <code class="expression">space.vars.SITENAME</code>.
 Click [Import SSL Certificate](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.
 For checking the version of your Helix ALM instance, refer [Find Version](#find-version) in appendix.

 ## Understanding JSON Input